2022–23 Ardal NE: Teams

 The league was made up of 16 teams competing for one automatic promotion place to Cymru North, whilst the second-placed team qualified for a play-off with the second-placed team of Ardal NW.
 The bottom three teams are relegated to Tier 4.

 Machynlleth have notified the Football Association of Wales of their withdrawal from the Ardal Leagues.
 Notifying the league, Machynlleth said: “This decision has come about due to lack of players and commitment".

 The FAW’s National Game Board (NGB) met on Tuesday, July 5 to discuss who will replace Machynlleth after their late exit.
 It was opted to promote the Denbighshire based team of Llangollen Town out of the options available.

 On 19 July 2022, the league suffered another blow after Berriew became the latest club to withdraw from the North East division.
 Explaining their decision, they released a statement that read: “The Club has lost a significant number of senior players during the close season and have not been able to replace them."

-With just under three weeks until the league season starts, a reprieve or promotion for any other team remains unlikely given the fixture list has been handed out, so remaining with 15-teams is the most logisitical option.
+No team replaced Berriew, as the season was due to start so soon, and the league was played with 15 teams.